We have the inside scoop on places to live on Campus!

 After spending my freshman summer in Academic Village, and my fall and spring in Towers, I’ve grown to know a lot about campus housing and have friends residing in just about all the different living communities.
 Here is a breakdown of the dorms based on our experience:

-Suite Style room: 2 bedroom with 2 people in each room, and shared communal space with a kitchen, desk space, and bathroom.
+Suite Style room: 2 bedrooms with 2 people in each room, and shared communal space with a kitchen, desk space, and bathroom.
 Kitchen includes fridge, oven, and stove.

 It is where innovation students live when they come for their spring semester.
 It is an older dorm but in a good location close to Broward courts and sorority row.

 For freshmen, Broward Hall is one of the best places to live on campus.
 It is where most people live so you are super close to all of your friends.
 It does have communal bathrooms but the dorm was renovated a few years ago so everything is pretty clean.
 It is very close to Turlington and Gator Dining which is convenient for those on a meal plan.
 It is also close to sorority row for those considering joining a sorority.
 And, it has a study room that is pretty quiet

 Cypress Hall is one of the newest and nicest dorms.
 They have full-size beds and you share a bathroom with only four people.
 This is the dorm for those needing medical and disability accommodations.
 It is a little further away (corner of 13th and Museum) but is worth it because it is so nice.

 One of the newer dorms.

 Very clean and nice feels kind of like a hotel.